NEW PRODUCTS in the offer.

 1. Put on protective equipment (gloves, goggles, older long-sleeved clothing),

-work in a well-ventilated room, use only plastic, stainless steel containers or cooking/chemical glass.
+work in a well-ventilated room, use only plastic or stainless-steel containers, or heat-resistant/lab glass.

-2. Weigh distilled water into a container and add sodium lactate to it , and separately weigh sodium hydroxide into a second container.
-In a well-ventilated area, add the sodium hydroxide to the water in small batches, stirring constantly.
-The mixture will heat up intensely, proceed slowly and do not inhale the vapour.
-Allow the mixture to cool to approximately 36-38 °C.
+2. Into one container, weigh distilled water and add sodium lactate to it, into another container weigh sodium hydroxide separately.
+In a well-ventilated area, add sodium hydroxide to the water in small portions while stirring continuously.
+The mixture will heat up intensely, proceed slowly and do not inhale the vapours.
+Allow the mixture to cool down to approx. 36–38 °C.

-3. Weigh all oils and butters into a heatproof container , heat until the butters are dissolved.
-Allow to cool to 36-38 °C, remove a tablespoon of oil and add to the container with the titanium dioxide, do the same with the blue mica powder.
+3. Into a heat-resistant container, weigh all oils and butters, heat until the butters have melted.
+Leave to cool to 36–38 °C, take one tablespoon of oil and add it into the container with titanium dioxide, proceed the same way with the blue mica powder.

-4. When both the hydroxide solution and the fat/oil mixture are at approximately the same temperature (36-38 °C), pour the hydroxide solution into the oils, mix well.
+4. When the lye solution and the mixture of fats and oils have approximately the same temperature (36–38 °C), pour the lye solution into the oils and mix well.

-6. Blend with a stick blender until you get the consistency of about pudding, to the trace stage (you will see where you put the spoon after blending).
+6. Blend with the stick blender until you obtain a consistency similar to pudding, to the trace stage (after stirring you will see the place where you put the spoon in).

-7. Take 2/3 of the mixture and add to this mixture the blue mica powder mixed in oil (ideally through a sieve), mix well and pour the mixture into the mould.
+7. Remove 2/3 of the batter and add to this portion the blue mica powder dispersed in oil (ideally through a sieve), mix the mixture well and pour into the mould.

-8. Sprinkle the golden mica powder over the surface of the blue soap through the sieve, then carefully add the remaining soap mass to disturb the golden layer as little as possible.
+8. Sprinkle the surface of the blue soap through a sieve with gold mica powder, then carefully add the remaining soap batter, so that you disturb the gold layer as little as possible.

-9. Sprinkle the surface of the white layer again with gold mica powder through a sieve, spray with IPA, cover with cellophane and ideally wrap the soap in a blanket and place in a warm place (under a radiator).
+9. Sprinkle the surface of the white layer again with gold mica powder through a sieve, spray with IPA, cover with cellophane and ideally wrap the soap in a blanket and place it in a warm spot (under a radiator).

-10. It is advisable to cut the soap after about a week, or later if you find the soap too soft.
+10. It is suitable to cut the soap after about a week, or later if the soap seems too soft to you.

-11. Leave the soap to mature for at least 6 weeks, then check the pH (rub the surface of the soap with a little water and attach a pH paper), the pH should be in the range 9-10.
+11. The soap is left to cure for at least 6 weeks, then the pH is checked (we smear the surface of the soap with a little water and apply a pH strip), the pH should be in the range of 9–10.

-Below you will find important hints and tips that can make soap making easier or avoid mistakes.
+Below you will find important advice and tips that can make soap making easier for you, or help you avoid mistakes.

-Work in a well-ventilated room, sodium hydroxide vapours are harmful.
-As sodium hydroxide produces a large amount of heat when it dissolves, you can replace part of the distilled water with ice prepared in the same way from distilled water, this will speed up the cooling of the solution.
+Work in a well-ventilated room, sodium hydroxide fumes are harmful.
+Since sodium hydroxide produces a large amount of heat during its dissolution, you can replace part of the distilled water with ice prepared likewise from distilled water, thus speeding up the cooling of the solution.

-To neutralize sodium hydroxide from surfaces and utensils, use a dilute vinegar solution in which to soak utensils for a few minutes before washing them.
-Likewise, diluted vinegar can be used to clean surfaces.
+For neutralising sodium hydroxide from surfaces and tools, use a diluted vinegar solution, in which you soak the tools for a few minutes before washing them.
+Likewise, you can use diluted vinegar to clean surfaces.

-If you get soap on your skin during manufacture, wash it immediately with cold water for a few minutes and you can then rinse it with a diluted vinegar solution to remove any remaining hydroxide.
+If soap gets on your skin during production, wash it off immediately with cold water for several minutes and then you can also rinse it with a diluted vinegar solution to remove any remaining lye.

-Mica powders or other powdered dyes dissolve more easily if you mix them with oil beforehand.
-It is ideal to add them through a sieve so that no lumps of dye form in the resulting soap.
+Mica powders or other powder colourants dissolve more easily if you mix them with oil beforehand.
+It is ideal to add them through a sieve, so that no colourant clumps form in the finished soap.

-Add sodium lactate to distilled water.
-Lactic acid can be substituted, but in this case you need to add a little more sodium hydroxide so that it can react with it to form sodium lactate.
+Sodium lactate should be added to distilled water.
+It can be replaced by lactic acid, but in this case you must add slightly more sodium hydroxide so that it can react with it and form sodium lactate.

 In this case, however, an exact calculation according to the equation of this reaction is necessary.

-The recipe already includes a 5% fattening, meaning that the oils are in 5% excess to the hydroxide, and so this amount of oils will remain unreacted and provide you with skin nourishing and moisturising properties.
-You can increase the proportion to 8% or 10%.
-However, it is then a good idea to run the whole recipe through a soap calculator to ensure you are using the correct amounts of all the ingredients.
+The formula already includes 5 % superfatting, which means that the oils are present in a 5 % excess relative to the lye, so this amount of oils remains unsaponified and provides conditioning and emollient properties for the skin.
+You can increase the proportion to 8 % or 10 %.
+However, then it is good to recalculate the whole formula in a soap calculator so that you use the correct amounts of all ingredients.

-When blending, use a stick blender with a stainless steel or plastic attachment, regular metal will corrode due to the sodium hydroxide.
-Silicone pastry spatulas are also an ideal helper to make it easier to get the soap into the mould without a lot of residue.
+When blending, use a stick blender with a stainless-steel or plastic attachment, regular metal would corrode under the influence of sodium hydroxide.
+Confectionery silicone spatulas are also ideal helpers so that you can get the soap into the mould more easily without large leftovers.

-It is a good idea to wrap the soap in a blanket so that the higher temperature will promote a chemical reaction and the soap will go through the gel phase.
-You can skip the IPA spray, but there is a risk of soap dust (a white coating on the surface of the soap), an aesthetic flaw that will detract from the appearance of your soap.
+It is good to wrap the soap in a blanket, to support the chemical reaction by higher temperature and to let the soap go through the gel phase.
+Spraying with IPA can be omitted, but there is a risk of forming soap ash (white coating on the surface of the soap), an aesthetic defect that disrupts the appearance of your soap.

-If, when you check the pH, you see that the soap has an uneven pH, it is likely that the hydroxide solution has been poorly mixed (some granules have been left undissolved).
+If during the pH check you see that the soap has uneven pH, it is likely that there has been insufficient mixing of the lye solution (some granules remained undissolved).
 Such soap is not safe to use.

-You can also use phenolphthalein solution or papers containing phenolphthalein to check the pH.
-When using phenolphthalein papers, follow the same procedure as with litmus papers, the papers should NOT turn pink.
-If you use a solution, drop it on different parts of the soap, it should not turn pink anyway.
-A pink color indicates high pH levels and thus unreacted hydroxide, such homemade soap is not safe to use.
+To check pH you can also use a phenolphthalein solution or strips containing it.
+When using phenolphthalein strips, proceed in the same way as with litmus paper, the strips SHOULD NOT turn pink.
+If you are using a solution, drip it on different parts of the soap, likewise it should not turn pink.
+A pink colour indicates high pH values and thus unsaponified lye; such a homemade soap is not safe to use.

-SOAP WITH SODIUM LACTATE - RAW MATERIALS AND THEIR IMPORTANCE
+SOAP WITH SODIUM LACTATE – INGREDIENTS AND THEIR ROLE

-Find out more about the raw materials used in the production of sodium lactate soap and their possible substitutions or variations.
+Find out more about the ingredients used for making the soap with sodium lactate, or about their possible substitutions or variations.

 COCONUT OIL

-When making solid soap, it is advisable to combine solid fats and butters with liquid oils, ideally in a 1:1 ratio.
-Since coconut oil is solid at room temperature, it is a great complement to vegetable butters.
-You'll especially appreciate coconut oil if you want hard and foaming soaps.
-Conversely, pure coconut oil soaps are slightly less nourishing to the skin, so it's a good idea to combine this oil with other liquid vegetable oils to make a softer soap with a creamier lather.
+When making solid soap, it is suitable to combine solid fats and butters with liquid oils, ideally in a 1:1 ratio.
+Since coconut oil is solid at room temperature, it is a great addition to plant butters.
+You will especially appreciate coconut oil if you want hard and bubbly soaps.
+On the other hand, soaps made purely from coconut oil are somewhat less conditioning for the skin, so it is advisable to combine this oil with other liquid vegetable oils to prepare a milder soap with a creamier lather.

 COCOA BUTTER

-Cocoa butter is particularly suitable for complementing coconut oil.
-This butter is popular for making solid soaps as it is easy to work with, giving a firm yet nourishing soap.
-You can substitute it for other vegetable butters, but in this case you need to re-read the recipe on a soap calculator (the amount of sodium hydroxide needed will change).
+To complement coconut oil, cocoa butter is particularly suitable.
+This butter is popular in the production of solid soaps, as it is easy to work with and yields firm yet conditioning soaps.
+You can replace it with another plant butter, but in this case it is necessary to recalculate the formula in a soap calculator (the required amount of sodium hydroxide will change).

 SHEA BUTTER

-A softer butter suitable for softening soap and treating the skin is shea butter.
-This butter is well-priced and has universal use in many types of cosmetics, so if you have leftovers, be sure to use this butter in other cosmetic projects.
+A softer butter suitable for making the soap milder and for conditioning the skin is shea butter.
+This butter is well affordable and has a universal use in many types of cosmetics, so if you have leftovers, you will certainly use it in other cosmetic projects as well.

 OLIVE OIL

 The basic liquid oil for soap making is olive oil.
-This oil is very popular in soap making, it forms the basis of Castilian soap, for example.
-Its slightly greenish colour can cause the soap to turn yellow, so if you want the added mica powders to stand out better, combine olive oil with other less coloured oils.
+This oil is very popular in soap making and forms the base for example of Castile soap.
+Its slightly greenish colour can cause the soap to yellow, so if you want the added mica powders to stand out better, combine olive oil with other, less coloured oils.

-Cottonseed oil brings valuable vitamins and minerals to the skin.
-It softens and emollients the soap (a soap with 100% cottonseed oil would be too soft and would not provide enough lather).
+Oil from cotton seeds brings valuable vitamins and minerals to the skin.
+It softens and conditions the soap (a soap with 100 % cottonseed oil would be too soft and would not provide enough lather).

-Apricot oil is very well tolerated by the skin, absorbs quickly and brings hydration to the skin.
+Apricot kernel oil is very well tolerated by the skin, it is absorbed quickly and brings hydration.

-In soaps, because of its minimal colouring, it makes the dyes used stand out.
-Feel free to add your favourite oil to your soap, but always check the amount of hydroxide and distilled water using a soap calculator.
+In soaps, thanks to its minimal colour, it allows the added colourants to stand out.
+Do not be afraid to add your favourite oil to the soap, but always verify the amount of sodium hydroxide and distilled water using a soap calculator.

 SODIUM LACTATE

-As mentioned, sodium lactate accelerates the setting and hardening of soap.
-You get solid soap cubes
+As mentioned, sodium lactate accelerates the setting and hardening of the soap.
+You will obtain firm soap bars

-in less time.
-However, it can be omitted from the recipe without changing the representation of the other ingredients.
-It is usually used at a concentration of around 1-2% by weight of the oils.
+in a shorter time.
+However, it can be omitted from the formula without changing the proportions of the other ingredients.
+It is usually used at a concentration of about 1–2 % of the oil weight.

 FRAGRANCE OIL

-Fragrance oils are a great choice to liven up your soaps.
-They are preferable to essential oils as they are minimally coloured and so will not affect the final colour result.
-Try different scents or combinations of scents.
-Their quantity is usually 30-31 g per 1 kg of soap (sum of other ingredients).
+Fragrance oils are a great choice for livening up your soaps.
+They are more suitable than essential oils, as they have minimal colour and thus will not affect the final colour result.
+Try different scents or their combinations.
+Their amount is usually 30–31 g per 1 kg of soap (the sum of the other ingredients).

 MICA POWDERS

-The number one choice for colouring soap is mica powders.
-Not only do they shine brilliantly, but they are stable
+The number one choice for colouring soap are mica powders.
+Not only do they shine beautifully, but they are also stable

-in the presence of soap, hold their colour and can be combined freely.
-However, in addition to mica powders, you can reach for cosmetic glitters or skip them altogether.
+in the presence of soap, they hold their colour and can be combined as desired.
+Besides mica powders, you can also opt for cosmetic glitters or omit them entirely.

 TITANIUM DIOXIDE

-Titanium diox ide is an intensely white substance that is used as a colouring agent or carrier in various types of cosmetics, including decorative ones.
-It gives soap its white colour and makes other colours stand out better.
-Titanium dioxide can also be omitted from the product altogether, but be careful to mix it thoroughly when using it, as it likes to form lumps.
-You can also prevent lumps by choosing titanium dioxide for use in oil rather than water.
+Titanium dioxide is an intensely white substance used as a colourant or carrier in various types of cosmetics, including decorative cosmetics.
+It gives the soap a white colour and allows other colours to stand out better.
+Titanium dioxide can also be completely omitted from the product, but when using it, be careful to disperse it thoroughly, as it tends to form lumps.
+You can also prevent lumps by choosing oil-dispersible titanium dioxide rather than water-dispersible.

 IPA - ISOPROPYL ALCOHOL

-To reduce the risk of soap dust formation, the finished soap has been sprayed with IPA.
-When cutting, it is also a good idea to have IPA on hand and to spray each cube of soap (cut) with IPA, not only to reduce soap dust formation, but such soap will also be slightly smoother and set better.
+To reduce the risk of forming soap ash, the finished soap was sprayed with IPA.
+When cutting, it is also good to have IPA at hand and spray each bar of soap (cut surface) with IPA, not only to reduce the formation of soap ash, but such soap is also slightly smoothed and hardens better.

-As mentioned, you can experiment with homemade recipes to achieve desired properties.
-However, many factors such as humidity, temperature, quality of ingredients and storage can affect the final result.
+As mentioned, you can experiment with homemade recipes to achieve the desired properties.
+However, the final result can be influenced by many factors, such as humidity, temperature, quality of ingredients or their storage.

-Before using any raw material to make a cosmetic product, familiarize yourself with its properties, recommended dosage, storage conditions or safe handling.
-Any raw material may have the potentialto cause an allergic reaction in sensitive individuals, so before using a product, we recommend that you find out if you suffer from an allergy to any of the raw materials or the overall product, e.g. by a skin test.
+Before you use any ingredient for the manufacture of a cosmetic product, familiarise yourself with its properties, recommended dosage, storage conditions and safe handling.
+Every ingredient may have the potential to cause an allergic reaction in sensitive individuals, therefore before using the product we recommend finding out whether you are allergic to any of the ingredients or the overall product, for example by a patch test.

-If you have very sensitive or very acne-prone skin, or other skin and health problems, we recommend that you consult a medical professionalbefore applying a new product to your skin, whether it is a homemade cosmetic product, a pure raw material or a commercially available product.
+If you have very sensitive or very acne-prone skin, or if you have other skin and health problems, we recommend that you consult a medical professional before applying a new product to your skin, whether it is a homemade cosmetic product, a pure ingredient or a commercially available product.

-Do you make classic minds by a cold process and sometimes get tired of waiting?
+Do you make classic soaps by the cold process and are sometimes tired of waiting?
 Try using sodium lactate and you can shorten the process.

-If you do go ahead, be sure to let us know how you get on.
-You can send us your insights, questions and experiences at marketing@handymade.sk and we'll be happy to respond.
+If you give it a try, definitely let us know how it went.
+You can send us your observations, questions and experiences to marketing@handymade.sk and we will gladly reply to you.

-Until we see you again for the next blog tutorial, stay creative.
+Until we meet again with another blog tutorial, stay creative.

 Do you need help?